ngs-docs/angus/meta_GWAS.md

 # Meta-Analysis of Genome Wide Association Studies

 Previously we conducted a [genome wide association study](GWAS.md) (GWAS).
-Genome-wide association studies are useful for dectecting common variants in complex diseases.
+Genome-wide association studies are useful for detecting common variants in complex diseases.
 Meta-analysis of multiple genome-wide association studies  increases the power of detecting rare variants and reduces false positives.

 Today we will conduct a *meta-analysis* of two previously conducted prostate cancer GWASs in humans.